What’s in the Pipeline for Planning – 2018

 - In early 2018, several new measures will come into force:

 - Implementing the new statutory duty to have an up-to-date plan.

-- Requirement on LPAs to identify strategic priorities and relevant policies to address them.
+- Requirement on Local Planning Authorities (LPA) to identify strategic priorities and relevant policies to address them.

-- SoS will apply intervention powers where LPAs are ‘not planning effectively for the needs of communities.’
+- The Secretary of State will apply intervention powers where LPAs are ‘not planning effectively for the needs of communities.’

-- 15 LPAs are under a threat of SoS intervention because of not having published an up-to-date development plan for consultation; they have until 31st January to claim mitigating circumstances.
+- 15 Local Planning Authorities (LPA) are under a threat of Secretary of State (SoS) intervention because of not having published an up-to-date development plan for consultation; they have until 31st January to claim mitigating circumstances.

 - From April, LPA Statements of Community Involvement will be mandatory, involving neighbourhood planning groups in plan formulation from the earliest stages.
 Transitional arrangements will apply to allow current emerging plans to proceed.

 - From 31st January, Neighbourhood Plan (NP) groups will be notified of planning applications in their area, and NP adoption and amendment will be simplified.

 - From 1st April, additional grants will be available to NP groups for technical support when preparing NPs (applications can be submitted from February).

 - An Illustrative HDT measurement for 2014-17 period will be published in the Spring.

 - The Housing Delivery Test (HDT) is intended to ensure that local planning authorities assume greater responsibility for delivering new homes in their area.

 - HDT should be viewed entirely separately to the calculation of a district’s five-year housing land supply.
 It will highlight when the number of homes that have actually been built in a district (as opposed to having planning permission) falls below the target identified in the adopted local plan.